darkobits/ts-unified/README.md

 ### NPM Lifecycles

-This repository also has a `prepare` script that will build and test the project.
+`ts-unified` also provides a `prepare` script that will build and test the project.
 If you wish to use this script, add a `prepare` script to your project's `package.json`:

 ```json
 "scripts": {
   "prepare": "nps prepare"
 }
 ```

+This script will then be run after every `npm install` and as part of every `npm publish` command.

 ## &nbsp;
 <p align="center">